 Often other details such as government spending, imports, exports, taxes etc might be added to this model but, it will be seen, that what we have here, so far, is sufficient to expose the problem.

 Everything, now, revolves round the meaning of the word “invested”.

-If someone starts a business then all of the money, he spends will go into paying people to do things, it will be used to buy materials, pay rent and, possibly, buy machinery.
+If someone starts a business then all of the money he spends will go into paying people to do things, it will be used to buy materials, pay rent and, possibly, buy machinery.
 All of these forms of expenditure are various forms of consumption.
 This is what is traditionally thought of as investment.

 The traditional argument is that if one person buys a house from another then the two sums cancel out – there has been no change in the value of anything.
 All that has happened is a change in the ownership of a piece of property.
-(There is, of course, a logical error here but this is dealt with in footnote 1.)

 The problem is that “investing” in, for example, existing housing it not investment in the traditional sense and yet it is not a form of consumption.
 One way of treating this is to put it in a new category.
 Because it is not a form of consumption it might be seen as being a form of investment.
 But since it is not real investment, we might call it a “fake” investment.

 “Real” or traditional investment increases the value of the capital stock by the value of the investment.
 Added together these investments, overall, over time, produce a return on the investment, for example, in the form of profits.
 They increase the output of the capital stock.
 All “real” investments, overall, consume goods and services roughly by the amount invested.